ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    The process of determining a suffix is currently a heuristic one.
 No list is guaranteed to be accurate or current.

+   In addition to Mediators, mail that is sent by authorized, independent third parties might not be sent with Identifier Alignment, also preventing a "pass" result.

+   Issues specific to the use of policy mechanisms alongside DKIM are further discussed in [RFC6377], particularly Section 5.2.